BinaryOutlook/SemantrisPlus/README.md

 - final game feel polish
 - richer end-of-run UX
+- broader frontend test coverage across full interaction flows
 - leaderboard or persistence systems
 - stronger fallback ranking quality
 - model selection tuning between Gemini Flash-Lite and Flash

 ## Architecture

-This repository is now structured around clear responsibilities instead of mixing UI, session state, LLM calls, and game rules in a single file.
+This repository is now structured around clear responsibilities instead of mixing UI, session state, LLM calls, build concerns, and game rules in a single file.

 ### Runtime flow

 1. Flask serves the HTML shell.
+2. The browser loads the compiled TypeScript frontend bundle.
-2. The frontend loads current session state from the JSON API.
+3. The frontend loads current session state from the JSON API.
-3. The player submits a clue.
+4. The player submits a clue.
-4. The backend sends the visible board to the ranking provider.
+5. The backend sends the visible board to the ranking provider.
-5. The ranking result is validated and converted into board mutations.
+6. The ranking result is validated and converted into board mutations.
-6. The frontend animates reorder, removal, collapse, and spawn events.
+7. The frontend animates reorder, removal, collapse, and spawn events.

 ### Key design choices

 - Gameplay rules are isolated so they can be tested without the web app.
 - LLM interaction is isolated so provider changes do not require rewriting the game loop.
-- Frontend assets live in dedicated static files so the UI can evolve without turning the template into a monolith.
+- The interactive frontend now lives in dedicated TypeScript modules compiled into a served browser bundle.
 - Session state is explicit so the frontend can render the game from stable API payloads.
+- The frontend build and validation steps are small but formalized so browser code can evolve safely.

 ## Repository Structure